-Completeness in first order many-sorted logic A logic comprises at least three different things: a class of structures, a formal language to describe these structures, and a satisfaction relation that determines when a formula of the language is true with respect to a given structure.
+Completeness A logic comprises at least three different things: a class of structures, a formal language to describe these structures, and a satisfaction relation that determines when a formula of the language is true with respect to a given structure.
 A calculus might be added.

 Formal derivability and semantical consequence are, from a general point of view, relations established in the set of formulas of the language.
 Proof and truth are defined by independent methods and it is not trivial, but necessary, to prove that they are extensionally the same.
-This is the content of the completeness theorem.
-The strong completeness establishes that there is a proof in the calculus of each semantical consequence from a set of hypothesis.
+This is the content of the completeness theorem when this property is predicated of a calculus.
+Strong completeness of a calculus establishes its sufficiency for capturing the logical consequence; namely, whenever a sentence follows logically from a set of hypothesis, there is a proof of this sentence in the calculus.
 While the weak completeness says that we have proofs for all validities.
 In a complete logic the expressive power of the language and its computational strength are well balanced.
+Thus the question on completeness is the question on the equilibrium of the basic components of a logic: its semantics and its logical calculus.